Methamphetamine Addiction Treatment in Las Vegas

 Like many addictions, methamphetamine (meth) abuse creates a physical dependency on the brain.
 Meth elevates serotonin and dopamine levels in the brain, creating a euphoric “high” that lasts for several hours.
 Although the effects are long-lasting, serotonin and dopamine levels drop rapidly once they wear off.
 Depression and anxiety are common side effects in the decline of a meth high, making the likelihood of abuse very high as people continuously take the drug to stave off these uncomfortable feelings.

 No matter how bad an addiction seems, recovery is always possible.
-The rehab professionals at The Nestled Recovery Center work closely with clients to create personalized treatment plans that address mental, emotional, and physical needs.
+The rehab professionals at The Nestled Recovery Center work closely with clients to create personalized treatment plans that address their mental, emotional, and physical needs.
 From detox to health education, we are here to help.

 Contact us today if you or a loved one needs help with meth addiction in Las Vegas.